UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-rexx/overview.md

 * Fixed issue with work directory during two or more parallel step execution
 * Minor improvements in temporary directory creation
 * Fixed handling of CLIST error message response from ISPF Gateway
+* Changes to run process in Legacy ISPF Gateway

 ### Version 1